defgsus/wurst/README.md

 So it behaves a bit random, like old analog machines when room temperature changes.
 Only, in this case the garbage collector might be to blame.
+Actually on my linux, with intellij running besides the song tempo changes drastically when typing the javascript ;)

 Nice weekend project but apart from the WebAudio API which is quite inspiring, it's yet another struggle with state management, render